What are Charro Beans?

 - Add the beans and 6 cups (1.5 liters) of water to a pot and simmer for approximately 3 hours or until tender.

 - Add the bouillon cube to the pot.

 - Saute the chorizo sausage and bacon in a frying pan over medium heat.
 Cook until the bacon is crisp and the sausage is cooked through.

 - Add the onion to the pan, stirring occasionally, for 5 minutes

-- Add the garlic and serano chilies, and red pepper and cook for another 3 minutes
+- Add the garlic and Serrano chiles, and red pepper and cook for another 3 minutes

 - Add the diced tomato and tomato paste to the pan and continue to simmer for 10 minutes.

-- Add the mixture to the beans and simmer for approximately 20 minutes, stirring occasionally.
+- Add the entire mixture to the pot with the beans and simmer for approximately 20 minutes, stirring occasionally.